UbiquityRobotics/bus_raspberry_pi/README.md

 When pins 3 and 4 of J2 are shorted together, there is no circuit path through LED (D2).

-When pins 1 and 2 of J2 are accidentally shorted togeter, resistors R5 and R6 form a voltage divider that simply wastes power.
+When pins 1 and 2 of J2 are accidentally shorted together, resistors R5 and R6 form a voltage divider that simply wastes power.
 At least it does not accidentally short the power supply to ground.